Trophy (countermeasure): Potential operators

-In July 2023, Lithuanian MoD announced that the Leopard 2A8 proved to be the only tank to meet the requirements set by the ministry, leading to the rejection of bids of the M1 Abrams and K2 Black Panther tanks.
-In January 2024 Lithuanian State Defence Council agreed to purchase the tanks and associated support vehicles to equip a Tank Battalion, but the final cost and the number of vehicles remained a subject of negotiations.
+In July 2023, the Lithuanian Ministry of National Defence announced that the Leopard 2A8 proved to be the only tank to meet the requirements set by the ministry, leading to the rejection of bids for the M1 Abrams and K2 Black Panther tanks.
+In January 2024, the Lithuanian State Defence Council agreed to purchase the tanks and associated support vehicles to equip a tank battalion, though the final cost and number of vehicles remained a subject of negotiations.
 The base variant of the Leopard 2A8 is equipped with the Trophy APS, making Lithuania a potential operator.